-Quantum theory is the area of study that focuses on trying to explain the phenomenon of energy and matter on the quantum level.
+Quantum theory is the area of study that focuses on trying to explain the phenomenon of energy and matter on the quantum level or Quantum computing.

 Add that to computing applications, and we get Quantum computing, which uses the principles of quantum theory to develop computer technologies.